hoimankyuen/PlaneTactics/README.md

-# Plane Tatics: A Turn-based Plane Game
+# Plane Tactics: A Turn-based Plane Game

 ## Introduction

 ![alt text](Screenshots/title.png?raw=true)
-Plane Tatics is an experimental turn-based game about aircraft battles.
+Plane Tactics is an experimental turn-based game about aircraft battles.
 The game puts the player in command of a plane squad, of which contains various types of aircrafts, to fight against enemy aircrafts.
 This game is an experiment to explore the concept of gridless chess-like tatics games, and the plane theme add a further concept of forced movement that depends of previous movement.

 ## Gameplay Design